-Household income—not to be confused with an individual's income—is defined by the Census Bureau as the sum of income generated by all the people over 15 years old who occupy a housing unit, such as a house or an apartment.
+Household income in Rhode Island—not to be confused with an individual's income—is defined by the Census Bureau as the sum of income generated by all the people over 15 years old who occupy a housing unit, such as a house or an apartment.
 A family is a type of household.
 A person living alone in a housing unit is also a household.
 In addition, households may be composed of unrelated people living together, like partners or roommates.

 Every year, the Census Bureau contacts over 3.5 million households across the country to participate in the American Community Survey (ACS).

-How does the median household income of Arizona compare to other states and the United States?
+How does the median household income of Rhode Island compare to other states and the United States?

-How do household incomes in Arizona vary by household size?
+How do household incomes in Rhode Island vary by household size?

 How do household incomes vary by the householder's age in Rhode Island?